-- Lunch or recess time with the Director or favorite teacher/staff - Guest reader to read to the class - Sit with a friend from another class at lunch - Gift certificate to the book fair - Sit in the teacher's chair or at their desk for the day - Sit next to a friend instead of in your own seat for the day - Be the "special helper" for the day (running errands to the office, line leader, etc.) - Student asked to actually read the morning announcements - Choose the story for story -me - "Stinky feet" which means you get to take your shoes off in class
+- Lunch or recess time with the Director or favorite teacher/staff guest reader to read to the class - Sit with a friend from another class at lunch - Gift certificate to the book fair - Sit in the teacher's chair or at their desk for the day - Sit next to a friend instead of in your own seat for the day - Be the "special helper" for the day (running errands to the office, line leader, etc.) - Student asked to actually read the morning announcements - Choose the story for story time - "Stinky feet" which means you get to take your shoes off in class

+• Give out "play money" to students that they can spend in a class-wide auction later in the year

+(auction items can include games, books, etc. and be donated by parents)

+A "no uniform for the day" pass (approval needed)

+Birthday Celebrations

-- Give out "play money" to students that they can spend in a class-wide auction later in the year (auction items can include games, books, etc. and be donated by parents) - A "no uniform for the day" pass (approval needed) - Birthday Celebrations - New book donated to class library by birthday student with their parent as the guest reader - Class makes fruit smoothies together arranged through Executive Chef (advance notice) - Small goodie bags with stickers/activities given out to classmates - Each student is given supplies to a make small crag together - Birthday card(s) made by the other students - Popcorn birthday par-es (popcorn is a whole-grain food) served in "popcorn cones" that the kids make themselves out of paper arranged through Executive Chef with school's popcorn machine (advance notice)
+- Class makes fruit smoothies together arranged through Executive Chef (advance notice) 89 - • Small goodie bags with stickers/activities given out to classmates - Each student is given supplies to a make small craft together - Birthday card(s) made by the other students - Popcorn birthday parties (popcorn is a whole-grain food) served in "popcorn cones" that the kids make themselves out of paper arranged through Executive Chef with school's popcorn machine

+(advance notice)